The Tragic Death of Longshoreman Clarence Clemons

 Vancouver’s Black Community Mobilizes

-“While most people in the labor movement would not argue that Clemens [sic] had been a citizen of high moral virtue,” Tom McEwen, editor of the Pacific Tribune later stated, “the coroner allowed details of his past life to be read out in such a way as to prejudice the jury.”
 The fact that his working-class status was invoked as his cause of death galvanized the labour movement in his defence.
-Tensions that had been simmering between police and the black community bubbled over, and the issues of racism and police brutality were brought to the surface.
+Tensions that had been simmering between police and the Black community bubbled over, and the issues of racism and police brutality were brought to the surface.

 The 1952 death certificate of Clarence Clemons.
-(Royal BC Archives)
+(BC Archives)

-Interestingly, the intersection of race and gender may have also played a role.
-During the time while he was still conscious at his apartment, Clemons told a friend that the officers had “knocked him down…. kicking him in the privates and all up and down his privates.”
+During the time while he was still conscious at his apartment, Clemens told a friend that the officers had “knocked him down…. kicking him in the privates and all up and down his privates.”
 Some think this could possibly explain why doctors reported no bruising on his body.
-Emmitt Holmes later recalled that one of the officers was particularly hostile to Clemons because his wife Delores was white.
-“It is not difficult to hypothesize, therefore, that the two police officers were looking for an excuse to vent their spleen upon a man who symbolized the worst fears of white racists.”
+Emmitt Holmes later recalled that one of the officers was particularly hostile to Clemens because his wife Delores was White.
+“It is not difficult to hypothesize, therefore, that the two police officers were looking for an excuse to vent their spleen upon a man who symbolized the worst fears of White racists.”
 (Lambertson)

 The NCL faded away, but the BC Association for the Advancement of Coloured Peoples (BCAACP) soon took its place in 1956.
 One of the founding members was union activist Emmitt Holmes, the only black member of the IWA when he joined in 1944, who had attended the Clemons inquiry himself.
 Union activist Frank Collins became an obvious choice for President and continued the fight against racism well into the 1970s.